vvaltchev/tilck/README.md

 custom ramfs, while the FAT32 ramdisk will remain mounted (likely) under /boot.
 The
 #1 reason for using FAT32 was that it is required for booting using UEFI.
 Therefore,
 it was convienent to store there also all the rest of the files.

+#### Why using 3 spaces as (soft) tab size?

+Long story.
+It all started after using that coding style for 5 years at VMware.
+Initially, it looked pretty weird to me, but at some point I felt in love with the way my code looked with soft tabs of length=3.
+I got convinced that 2 spaces are just not enough, while 4 spaces are somehow "too much".
+Therefore, when I started the project in 2016, I decided to stick with tab size I liked more, even if I totally agree that using 4 spaces would have been better for most of the people.